Accretion, Primordial Black Holes and Standard Cosmology

 \section{PBH DYNAMICS IN DIFFERENT ERA}

 Primordial Black Holes, as discussed before, are only formed in radiation dominated era.
-So depending on their evaporation, we can divide PBHs into 2 categories.\\ (i) PBHs evaporated in radiation dominated era $(t<t_1)$\\ (ii) PBHs evaporated in matter dominated era $(t>t_1)$.\\ \textbf{CASE-I} $(t<t_1)$\\ Black hole evaporation equation (6) implies
+So depending on their evaporation, we can divide PBHs into 2 categories.\\ (i) PBHs evaporating in radiation dominated era $(t<t_1)$\\ (ii) PBHs evaporating in matter dominated era $(t>t_1)$.\\ \textbf{CASE-I} $(t<t_1)$\\ Black hole evaporation equation (6) implies

 If we consider both evaporation and accretion simultaneously, then the rate at which primordial black hole mass changes is given by